Pest control hub

 In its native range, Japanese mantis shrimps live for 3 to 3.5 years.
 Males attained sexual maturity at 4-5 cm body length and females at 7 cm.
 Females can brood a maximum of 50,000 eggs and remain in their burrows when caring for the embryos.
 After hatching, larvae pass through several free-swimming stages, with an estimated larval life of around 2 months.

-You must notify the Northland Regional Council if you suspect the presence of this organism
+You must notify the Northland Regional Council if you think you have seen this pest outside of Whangarei Harbour.

 • Regularly cleaning your boat’s hull – ideally keep fouling growth to no more than a light slime layer.